PhilKay30/DoTheShuffle/README.txt

 C Sharp Shuffling
 - An application, written in C#, that using Object Oriented principles to demonstrate
 - First Version: March 23rd, 2020
-- Updated on March 23rd, 2020 based on a code review by Thomas Kempton